Using the Dyne Test to Measure Polymer Surface Energy

 1.5 Thermometer and Hygrometer

-2.2 Place the sample on a clean, level surface.
-Maintain orientation of the sample, so traceability of left vs. right is possible.
+2.2 Place the sample on a clean, level surface (an engineered drawdown platform will be required when using metering rods and is suggested for ACCU DYNETM Applicators).
 If necessary, anchor the edges to avoid curling or other deformation.

 2.3 Record ambient temperature and relative humidity.
 If sample temperature differs from ambient, allow it to stabilize.